 In the latest blog post in our kitchen design series, we take a look at the ever-popular rectangular kitchen.
-While you may think they’re similar to the square kitchens from last time out, the subtle change in shape adds a whole range of design possibilities to your cooking space.
-In today’s post, we look at some of our favourites as well as sharing our tip tips for designing the perfect rectangular kitchen.
+While you may think they’re similar to the square kitchens, the subtle change in shape adds a whole range of design possibilities to your cooking space.
+We look at some of our favourites as well as sharing our tip tips for designing the perfect rectangular kitchen.

 Rectangle Kitchen Layouts

 With its constant use, the kitchen arguably the most important room in the home (although we may be biased) and as such its design is of paramount importance.
-We spoke about the significance of the “Golden Triangle” in the last blog post and while this is still true, the Rectangular kitchen has some differences.
-Take a look below at some popular rectangular kitchen.
+The “Golden Triangle” of the hob, fridge and sink is important.
+Take a look below at some popular rectangular kitchens.

-The same as last week’s galley kitchen, a Corridor kitchen is simply longer.
+Similar to a galley kitchen, a corridor kitchen is simply longer.
 This seamless symmetrical style is smart and efficient, saving you time and space which is all too valuable in small kitchens.

 Lastly, if you want maximum flexibility when it comes to your cooking space, an L-Shaped kitchen with stylish breakfast bar may be the way to go.
 The big difference here is that the L-Shape is more geared to a zoned kitchen approach rather than the work triangle.
-It has three distinct zones, the two rectangular legs of the “L” make up cooking and cleaning areas respectively, while the breakfast bar makes a perfect places for casual dining and drinks.
+It has three distinct zones.
+Two rectangular legs of the “L” make up cooking and cleaning areas, while the breakfast bar makes a perfect places for casual dining and drinks.

-Right, so you've seen some of the typical configurations of rectangular kitchens and using them as a base, you have hundreds and hundreds of possibilities for redesigning your rectangular kitchen.
+So you've seen some of the typical configurations of rectangular kitchens.
+By using these as a base, you have hundreds and hundreds of possibilities for redesigning your rectangular kitchen.

-Typically you should make use of one of the longer walls in the room to place furniture and the other smaller side - where there aren't windows or doors - to place the appliances (for example the fridge).
+Typically you should make use of one of the longer walls in the room to place furniture.
+Use the other smaller side - where there aren't windows or doors - to place the appliances (for example the fridge).

 If you have the space for one, a work table can be a great asset to any kitchen.

-Once you have settled on your rectangle kitchen layout, also consider the following things:
+Once you have settled on your rectangle kitchen layout, you also need to consider the following: